Austionian/RooksBooksBlog/source/_posts/Creating-a-Hexo-Blog.md

 ---
 title: Creating a Hexo Blog with Heroku
 date: 2017-05-09 15:04:01
+tags:
-tags: tech
+- tech
+- Heroku
+- Hexo
 ---

-This blog was a learning experience––firstly, because this was my first website all my own outside of GitHub Pages, secondly, because it's with a CMS (Hexo, obviously) other than WordPress and hosted on Heroku.
+This blog was a learning experience––firstly, because this was my first website all my own outside of GitHub Pages, secondly, because it's with a CMS ([Hexo](hexo.io), obviously) other than WordPress and hosted on [Heroku](heroku.com).
 This isn't my first experience with Heroku, but it is as a from scratch enterprise.

 ## Reasons I chose Hexo

 No reason really.
-Looked over the docs, looked simple enough and I liked being able to create blog posts with [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and the simple looking deploys.
+Looked over the docs, looked simple enough and I liked being able to create blog posts with [markdown](https://en.wikipedia.org/wiki/Markdown) and the simple looking deploys.

 ## The Process